 Brasserie Mon Chou Chou is a vibrant place, bustling with energy and celebrated food prepared in a French style, with free-flowing drinks and people connecting over the everyday and the special.

-We features quintessential French comfort food that showcases simple, earthy, flavorful dishes from regions throughout France.
+We feature quintessential French comfort food that showcases simple, earthy, flavorful dishes from regions throughout France.

-Brasserie Mon Chou Chou is located in the Pearl district near the entrance to hotel Emma at 312 Pearl Parkway Building 2, Suite 2104, in the space formerly occupied By The Culinary Institute Of America’s Nao.
+Brasserie Mon Chou Chou is located in the Pearl district near the entrance of the hotel Emma at 312 Pearl Parkway Building 2, Suite 2104, in the space formerly occupied by The Culinary Institute of America’s Nao.

 Or...in one word...YOU.

 A multitude of small delights constitute happiness

 -Laurent Réa, Executive Chef of Brasserie Mon Chou Chou at 3 years old, in Lorraine France-